kevin272/Portfolio/README.md

 ---

 ## 🚧 Development

+To use this you can fork this project or clone it.
+Edit the constants.ts file with your own data.

 Basic use of github pages can be used.
 I have already implemented deploy commands as below.